hgreenhut/Big-Data-Machine-Learning-Henry-Greenhut/docs/Homework1.md

 ### Day 2 R
 runif(n = 10, min = 1, max = 3.5) | runif = "randon uniform variable"
-If min and max are not specific, 0 and 1 are used
+If min and max are not specified, 0 and 1 are used
 hist() | creates histogram
 par(mfrow=c(2,3)) | par() = partitioning plots, mfrow() = dimensions
 for (N in c(1, 5, 10)){